movement-pass/movement-pass.github.io/ci-cd-pipeline.md

 # CI/CD pipeline

-Until we set up a full-blown CI/CD pipeline with CodeBuild, CodeDeploy and CodePipeline, lets use GitHub Action as an intermediary solution.
+Until we set up a full-blown CI/CD pipeline with CodeBuild, CodeDeploy and CodePipeline, lets use GitHub Actions as an intermediary solution.
 Please note that from GitHub we are not going to apply any infrastructural changes only change in the implementation will be deployed.
 So far we have two deployment unit a lambda function and a s3 bucket that serves the React app.
-In order to deploy an IAM user has been created which access and secret key would be used in the deployment.
+In order to deploy, an IAM user has been created which access and secret key would be used in the deployment.
 I created an IAM policy with the following permissions and attached it with that IAM user:

 ```json